hurbcom/challenge-bravo/README.md

 }
 ```

-### Update Currency (fictitious only)
+### Update An Currency (fictitious only)
-The user can update an currencies by passing an identifier code and the new equivalent value in USD in a PUT request through the following endpoint:
+The user can update an fictitious currency by passing an identifier code and the new equivalent value in USD in a PUT request through the following endpoint:

 ```bash
 http://127.0.0.1:8080/currency/update